 The mere presence of a diagnosis is not synonymous with a disability.

-There is much more to the overall military medical process than LIMDU.
+There is much more to the overall military medical process than TLD.
 Our governing doctrines are drafted with the intent to adhere to applicable sections of law.
 Title 10 CH.61 Sec.
 1200 –1221 is the section of law that addresses service members with medical issues.
 Sec.
 1216 specifies that the Secretary concerned (SECNAV) shall prescribe regulations to carry out this chapter within his department.
 SECNAVINST 1850.4E Department of the Navy (DON) Disability Evaluation System is the prescribed regulation.

-The Physical Evaluation Board (PEB) acts on behalf of the Secretary of the Navy to make determinations of fitness for duty for active and reserve members of the DON, entitlement to disability benefits, disability ratings, and disposition of cases referred.
+Via IDES, the Physical Evaluation Board (PEB) acts on behalf of the Secretary of the Navy to make determinations of fitness for duty for active and reserve members of the DON, entitlement to disability benefits, disability ratings, and disposition of cases referred.

 A Line of Duty Investigation is an inquiry used to determine whether an injury or disease of a member performing military duty was incurred in a duty status; if not in a duty status, whether it was aggravated by military duty; and whether incurrence or aggravation was due to the member's intentional misconduct or willful negligence.